Petros626/dataset-creation-scripts/README.md

-## Python scripts for creating the dataset
+## Python scripts for creating several images or a dataset

 This repository contains scripts to create images or a data set with a compatible camera for the Raspberry Pi.
 The API used is [PiCamera2](https://github.com/raspberrypi/picamera2).